usnistgov/metaschema-xslt/src/document/README.md

 Produces a set of interlinked HTML files documenting the models (XML and object/JSON) for a metaschema, in a subdirectory.

+Arguments are provided to the script as `METASCHEMA_XML OUTPUT_DIR SCHEMA_NAME`, for example

 ```
-> ./mvn-schemadocs-html-xpl.sh a-metaschema.xml metaschemaA docs METASCHEMA_XML SCHEMA_NAME OUTPUT_DIR
+> ./mvn-schemadocs-testsite-xpl.sh a-metaschema.xml docs metaschemaA
 ```

 where

 - the script `./mvn-schemadocs-html-xpl.sh` is available (in the directory or on the system path)
 - `a-metaschema.xml` is a metaschema (top-level module) as a relative path (file URI)
+- `docs` is a *relative* path (URI syntax) for writing serialized outputs (HTML files)
 - `metaschemaA` is the label to use in the documentation produced (file names and links)
-- `docs` is a *relative* path (URI syntax) for writing serialized outputs (HTML files)

 Assuming the incoming metaschema is valid, correct, and correctly linked (imports resolved), HTML file outputs are written to the indicated subdirectory.

-The result file names are defined in the underlying XProc, `METASCHEMA-HTML-DOCS.xpl`.
+The result file names are defined in the underlying XProc, `METASCHEMA-DOCS-TESTSITE-write.xpl`.

-### `mvn-schemadocs-debug-xpl.sh`

-This script invokes the base 'traceable' XProc, `METASCHEMA-DOCS-TRACE.xpl`.
-By managing exposed ports (now binding to `/dev/null` for intermediate results and file paths for HTML results) through this script, intermediate and final outputs can be examined and assessed.
-Use for debugging.

-As set up, this script writes outputs similarly to `mvn-schemadocs-testsite-xpl.sh`, except without hardcoding file names and writing to a path.

 ## Pipelines